Last Update: November 20, 2023

 – Canned vegetables

 Thankfully, treating histamine intolerance is fairly simple—and similar to how you would treat an allergy.
-Once your doctor has confirmed your symptoms are in fact signs of an intolerance, you can try an elimination diet to avoid foods high in histamines.
+Once your doctor has confirmed your symptoms are in fact signs of an intolerance, you can try an elimination diet to avoid histamine foods (5).
 Your doctor might also prescribe an antihistamine medication to counteract excess amounts in your body.
-So, no need to worry if you've started to see this condition gaining traction as the next intolerance to be feared.
+So, no need to worry if you’ve started to see this condition gaining traction as the next intolerance to be feared.

 Illustration by Karley Koenig